gallenc/kuwaiba-examples-1/kuwaiba-opennms-radio/kuwaiba-docker-compose-radio/README.md

 Running this report exports the model in CSV format for import to OpenNMS Pris.

 # Pris

-Provisioning integration server now uses the kuwaiba rest api to get the pris CSV report from kuwaiba.
+The provisioning integration server can use the kuwaiba rest api to get the pris CSV report directly from kuwaiba.

 Make a call to should show requisition file for all devices with IP address [http://localhost:8020/requisitions/kuwaiba-all](http://localhost:8020/requisitions/kuwaiba-all)

-Make a call to should show requisition file for only devices in Hampshire with an IP address[http://localhost:8020/requisitions/kuwaiba-hampshire](http://localhost:8020/requisitions/kuwaiba-hampshire)
+Make a call to should show a requisition CSV file for only devices with an IP address in the UK [http://localhost:8020/requisitions/kuwaiba-UK](http://localhost:8020/requisitions/kuwaiba-UK)

-A test requisition which uses a local CSV file is provided using [http://localhost:8020/requisitions/testrequisition](http://localhost:8020/requisitions/testrequisition)
+A test requisition which uses a local CSV file is also provided using [http://localhost:8020/requisitions/testrequisition](http://localhost:8020/requisitions/testrequisition)

 ### Importing Requisition from PRIS

 An event can be sent to OpenNMS to request that it imports a requisition from an external URL.